Certified Container Security Expert CCSE

 - After completing the course, you can schedule the CCSE exam on your preferred date.

-- Process of achieving Practical DevSecOps CCSE Certification can be found here.
+- Process of achieving Practical DevSecOps CCSE Certification can be found on the exam and certification page.